Model of Care

 The member and the PCP receive a cover letter explaining the HRA process and the Individualized Care Plan.
 The PCP also receives a summary of the member's HRA responses.

-2021 Cal MediConnect and Dual Eligible Special Needs Plan provider training (10 min)
+2022 Cal MediConnect and Dual-Eligible Special Needs Plan provider training (10 min)

-If you cannot access the interactive module, or if you are submitting an attestation on behalf of a specialty group or clinic with multiple providers, please use the document below to view the course, and then complete the attestation form according to the instructions.
+If you cannot access the interactive course, or if you are attesting on behalf of a specialty group or clinic with multiple providers, you may download the course PDF, and fill out the attestation form below.

 Annual Dual Special Needs Plan Model of Care Evaluation